kudos07/Data-Analysis---Linking-Writing-Processes-to-Writing-Quality/Readme.md

 ### Prerequisites

-Ensure you have Python installed on your system.
-This project uses Python 3.x.
+Ensure you have R installed on your system.
+This project uses R

 ### Installation